 Last few words….

 Inculcating the six key factors will make you become a well-rounded and highly efficient leader.
 Take into account each of these qualities as you move forward to become the best leader you can be.
-Additionally, you can opt for leadership and management training courses to help you become a brilliant leader at your workplace.
+Additionally, you can opt for learning and development course to help you become a brilliant leader at your workplace.